Safety Tools for Tabletop RPGs

 2. Aim: What are the players’ goals in the game?
 Do they need to overcome an enemy?
 Is this player-versus-player?
 What kind of story do we want to narrate?

 3. Tone: What kind of atmosphere do you want to achieve?
 Creepy, serious, goofy?
 What mood are you and the players looking for?

 4. Subject Matter: Discussing potential taboo topics and provocative subjects.

 Open Door Policy

-With the Open Door Policy you tell your players that they can leave your game session at any time, no questions asked.
+With the Open Door Policy, you tell your players that they can leave your game session at any time, no questions asked.
 No matter if they feel uncomfortable with a certain topic of the story, or if they simply don’t enjoy the game, they can always stand up and say goodbye.
 Exiting a running game always has a negative connotation.
-By using the Open Door Policy you take some of the edge off this situation and you show your players that you don’t take it personally if someone is leaving your game.
+By using the Open Door Policy you take some of the edge off the situation and you show your players that you don’t take it personally if someone leaves your game.